Exhibits

 Exhibits at the Capitol include biennial exhibits in the cases outside of the hearing rooms, virtual exhibits on the website, rotating exhibits in the Capitol Galleria, electronic exhibits in the Welcome Center and our public art throughout the building.

-Previous exhibits shown at the Capitol:
+Previous exhibits shown at the Capitol, or hosted virtually on oregoncapitol.com:

 - Swedish Cabins: Legacy of Henry Steiner and Fogelbo, Nordic Northwest